 The final thing we need to do is include a hidden print trigger using a print-me shortcode with the same id as our external trigger and the new external printstyle attribute.
 This shortcode must be placed someplace on the same page, and will load in all the required scripts and settings to make the print trigger work correctly.

-This will place the logo in the ::before pseudo class of the targeted print element.
+This will place the logo in the ::before pseudo class of the targeted print element on the print page. however if the images does NOT exist on the page then it will not have enough time to load before print is triggered.
 Let’s try it out: